Dynamsoft/capture-vision-react-native-samples/README.md

 - Android Studio.

 ## Quick Start
-1. Find the examples/basic folder:
+1. Find the `examples/basic` folder and install dependencies via `yarn` or `npm`:

     ```bash
+    yarn install
+    # or
-    yarn(recommend) or npm install
+    npm install
     ```

-2. for iOS, find the examples/basic/ios, run `pod install`.
+   For iOS, change directory to `examples/basic/ios` and run `pod install`.
 3. Build and run the demo:

     ```bash